logzio/logz-docs/_source/logzio_collections/_prometheus-sources/telegraf-postgresql.md

 ## Overview

+PostgreSQL is a free and open-source relational database management system emphasizing extensibility and SQL compliance.
 Telegraf is a plug-in driven server agent for collecting and sending metrics and events from databases, systems and IoT sensors.

 To send your Prometheus-format PostgreSQL metrics to Logz.io, you need to add the **inputs.postgresql** and **outputs.http** plug-ins to your Telegraf configuration file.